-Depending on the mode of operation used, the counter is cleared, incremented, or decremented at each timer clock (clk{T1}) .
-The clk{T1} can be generated from an external or internal clock source, selected by the Clock Select bits (CS1[2:0]).
+The counter is incremented at each timer clock (clk{T1}) until it passes its TOP value and then restarts from BOTTOM.
+The counting sequence is determined by the setting of the CTC1 bit located in the Timer/Counter Control Register (TCCR1A).
+For more details about counting sequences, see "Modes of Operation" on page 81. clk{T1} can be generated from an external or internal clock source, selected by the Clock Select bits (CS1[2:0]).
 When no clock source is selected (CS1[2:0] = 0) the timer is stopped.
-However, the TCNT1 value can be accessed by the CPU, independent of whether clk{T1} is present or not.
+However, the TCNT1 value can be accessed by the CPU, regardless of whether clk{T1} is present or not.
 A CPU write overrides (has priority over) all counter clear or count operations.
+The Timer/Counter Overflow Flag (TOV1) is set when the counter reaches the maximum value and it can be used for generating a CPU interrupt.